hpssjellis/arduino-high-school-robotics-course/README.md

 # Arduino High School Robotics Course

-### A High School Robotics course using several Arduino boards: the Nano33Iot, Nano33BleSense and the PortentaH7, as well as 2 non-arduino boards the Seeeduino XIAO and Espressif ESP32 NodeMCU-32S.
-We will also use the OpenMV micropython based PortentaH7 Vision Shield, and the Edge-Impulse Machine Learning Platform.
+### A High School Robotics course using several Arduino boards: the Nano33Iot, Nano33BleSense and the PortentaH7, and also 2 non-arduino boards the Seeeduino XIAO and Espressif ESP32 NodeMCU-32S.
+We will use the Arduino Regular IDE using the C and C++ programming languages.
+We will also use the OpenMV Micro-Python based PortentaH7 Vision Shield, and the Edge-Impulse Machine Learning Platform along with my own Javascript Web page based solutions.

+.

+.

+.

+.

+.

+.

+.

+### Five year tested Robotics course Old information below: It will eventually be replaced with new information.